Compressed representation of Learning Spaces: Learning Spaces enjoy a second type of compression

 This $n$-algorithm is very much the dual of the $e$-algorithm discussed in Section 4 in that now $(n, n, \cdots, n)$ by definition means: all bitstrings are allowed except for $(1, 1, \cdots, 1)$.
 For instance taking $n_1n_1= 00$ and $n_2n_2n_2 = 110$ in $r_4$ gives us one of 21 bitstrings contained in $r_4$, namely

-Thus $X$ is one of $1+3+ \cdots + 128 = 377$ many $\Sigma ({\cal L})$-closed subsets of $JI({\cal L})$, whence $|{\cal L}| = 377$, which matches (5).
+Thus $X$ is one of $1+3+ \cdots + 128 = 377$ many $\Sigma ({\cal L})$-closed subsets of $JI({\cal L})$, whence $|{\cal L}| = 377$, which matches (8).
 If we replace each join irreducible in $X$ by the elements of the base set it represents we get the knowledge state

-While counting the number of knowledge states is as smooth in Table 8 as in Table 5, we see that the kind of statistical analysis done in Tables 5 and 6 is more cumbersome for the second type of compression.
+While counting the number of knowledge states is as smooth in Table 7 as in Table 4, we see that the kind of processing done in Tables 5 and 6 is more cumbersome for the $012n$ type of compression.